AviatrixSystems/Docs/HowTos/tag_firewall.rst

  * It is a L4 stateful firewall that filters on CIDR, protocol and port.
  * Each policy is assoicated with "Allow" or "Deny" action.
  * A Base policy for "Allow" or "Deny" for the gateway can be used as a catch all rule.
- * All security policy events as well as packets can be logged to Splunk, SumoLogic, rSyslog, ELK and Datadog.
+ * All security policy events as well as packets can be logged to Splunk, SumoLogic, Syslog, ELK and Datadog.

 Starting with release 3.0, A tag mechanism has been introduced to make the security policy specification more user friendly.
 You can associate an IP address or a subnet with a name tag and use it as a shorthand to specify the source and destination for your security rules.